dekucheng/AMCL_WAKE_UP/README.md

 3. Since the global initialization is required, the number of initial particles needs to be quite large to capture all potential states, otherwise the true state may be lost.
 This results in a slow convergence at the beginning, thus this method is not suitable for the scenario where the robot has to locate itself quickly after boot up.

 ### Adaptive Threshold
-Recall that the **drop out bad state clusters** step processes based on AMCL resample step.
-We wait for bad state clusters to be dropped out after the robot taking the control **u** to navigate to the desired state set.
+Recall that the **drop out bad state clusters** step happens during AMCL resample step.
+The robot will stay still to wait for bad state clusters to be dropped out after taking the control **u** data.

-To judge if current searching state set is the desired one, previously we used a threshold **ε<sub>L2</sub>**, which is a fixed **L2 distance** between measurement scores.
+To judge if current searching state group is the desired one, previously we used a threshold **ε<sub>L2</sub>**, which is a fixed **L2 distance** between measurement scores.
 Such threshold is chosen completely depending on practice, which doesn't make much sense.

 Alternatively, an adaptive threshold can be adopted.
-As is proposed, a fake sensor reading is generated in each searching step, from which we can calculate the cumulative posterior of each state after a certain iterations:
+As is proposed, a fake sensor reading is generated in each searching step, from which we can calculate the cumulative posterior of each state after a certain number of iterations:

 <p align = "left">
   <img src = "files/eq0.png">
 </p>

-where **j** denotes the **id** of uncertain state cluster, **i** denotes the state cluster from which the fake ray casting is generated, **N (the number we set)** denotes the number of iterations, **η** denotes the normalize term.
+where **j** denotes the **id** of uncertain state cluster, **i** denotes the state cluster from which the fake ray casting is generated, **N (a number we set)** denotes the number of iterations, **η** denotes the normalization term.

-For this case, we assume that a state cluster is dropped out if the weight of it is less than **e = 0.001** (set manually) after **N** iterations once the robot is navigated to that "state set":
+For this case, we assume that a state cluster is dropped out if the weight of it is less than **e = 0.001** (set manually) after **N** iterations after the robot taking the control data **u**:

 <p align = "left">
   <img src = "files/eq1.png">